malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 	Rules for routing qubits between distant gates:
 		Draw different circuits on chimera graphs to come up with rules for routing qubits

+		1) Input assembly cells of gates that are not already established cannot be used for routing (unless it is the input assembly cell of the destination gate, of course) Once a gate is established, empty qubits in it's input assembly cell become available for routing